kristicornett/kristicornett/README.md

 ### <div align="center">I'm Kristi Cornett, a full-stack developer and Teaching Assistant at Nashville Software School. 👩🏻‍💻I've been working remotely since 2020.
 I started my journey into software development in 2022. 🚀</div>

-- 🔭 I’m currently employeed as a Computer Systems Analyst - Developer at Precise Systems"
+- 🔭 I’m currently employeed as a Computer Systems Analyst - Developer at Precise Systems

 - 🌱 I’m currently learning C# and Vue!